astropy/SPISEA/docs/PyPopStar_doc/index.rst

 * make a cluster isochrone in many filters using different stellar models

-* make a star cluster at any age with an unusual IMF
+* make a star cluster at any age with an unusual IMF and unresolved multiplicity

 * make a spectrum of a star cluster in integrated light